-Deploy rulesets via API · Cloudflare Web Application Firewall (WAF) docs
+Deploy rulesets via API

 truein these two rules, which means that they apply to all zone requests.

-To learn more about deploying Managed Rulesets and configuring overrides using the Rulesets API, see Work with Managed Rulesets.
+To learn more about deploying Managed Rulesets and configuring overrides using the Rulesets API, refer to Work with Managed Rulesets .

 Deploying custom rulesets